 ICP is a liver disorder that occurs in pregnant women, usually presenting in the second and third trimester, which impairs the normal release of bile from liver cells and leads to impaired liver function.
 ICP can contribute to serious complications, particularly for the unborn child, including preterm labor and stillbirth.
 We estimate that each year there are approximately 40,000 cases of ICP in the United States and approximately 100,000 cases of ICP in Europe.

-The underlying cause of ICP is not completely understood, but it is thought that the increase in pregnancy hormones during the second and third trimesters impairs liver function and the flow of bile.
-Also, some women have a genetic profile similar to that seen in PFIC.
-The disease can result in intense pruritus, typically of the hands and feet.
-It resolves rapidly following birth but can cause serious complications for childbirth, including meconium-stained amniotic fluid, preterm labor, neo-natal asphyxia and stillbirth.
+The underlying cause of ICP is not completely understood, but it is thought that a combination of genetic factors and altered expression of pregnancy hormones typically during the second and third trimesters contribute to the impaired liver function and bile flow characteristic of ICP.
+Also, some women have a genetic profile similar to that seen in other cholestatic liver diseases (e.g., PFIC, PSC).
+The disease can result in intense pruritus (itch), typically of the hands and feet.
+While cholestasis and the associated maternal pruritus typically resolve rapidly following birth, ICP can cause serious complications for the baby, including meconium-stained amniotic fluid, preterm birth, neonatal asphyxia and stillbirth.
 The rates of these events increase with increasing levels of maternal sBA.